Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Conclusion

 In this paper, we have applied the dimensional regularization scheme, developed for non-Fermi liquids arising at Ising-nematic quantum critical point, to the case of non-Fermi liquids arising from transverse gauge field couplings with finite-density fermions.
 This has allowed us to access the interacting fixed points perturbatively in an expansion in $\epsilon\,,$ which is the difference between the upper critical dimension ($d_c =m+\frac{3}{m+1}$) and the actual physical dimension ($d_{\text{phys}}=m+1$) of the theory, for a Fermi surface of dimension $m$.
 We have extracted the scaling behaviour for the case of one and two $U(1)$ gauge fields.

 There is a crucial difference in the matrix structure of the couplings in the cases of Ising-nematic order parameter and gauge fields.
 This arises from the fact that the fermions on the antipodal points of the Fermi surface couple to the Ising-nematic order parameter (transverse gauge) with the same (opposite) sign(s).
 Hence, although we get the same values of critical dimension and critical exponents, the differences will show up in the renormalization of some physical quantities like the $2 k_F$ scattering (backscattering involving an operator that carries a momentum $2k_F$) amplitudes.
+This operator can also be identified as the CDW instability.
+In particular, we have found that this CDW ordering is enhanced in the vicinity of the non-Fermi liquid critical point for tranverse gauge field(s) for $m=1$, in contrast to the Ising-nematic scenario.